pjambet/redis-in-ruby/content/_index.md

 # Welcome!

-This website is a free, "online book" about attempting to rewrite Redis in Ruby.
-It is still a work in progress, the first three chapters are currently available, but you can see the planned table of content on the [chapters page](/chapters)
+This website is a free, "online book" about attempting to rewrite [Redis](https://redis.io/) in Ruby.
+It is still a work in progress, the first three chapters are currently available, but you can see the planned table of content on the [chapters page](/chapters).

 Start reading the first [chapter below](#posts), or head to the [chapters list](/chapters/)